-- You only have 140 characters, so it’s okay to hashtag pieces of your tweet as opposed to putting them at the end.
+- You only have a certain number of characters, so it’s okay to hashtag pieces of your tweet as opposed to putting them at the end.
 For example: “Sign up for my free #Facebook #webinar!” is a pretty ideal tweet.
 This is opposed to “Sign up for my free Facebook webinar! #free #webinar” which is a waste of characters because I’m using the same words twice.

 - Only use 1-3 hashtags per tweet.
 Any more than that and your tweet just looks like one big hashtag.
 People want to focus on the content first and the hashtags should kind of be an afterthought as you’re reading.

 - Keep an eye on the trending hashtags.
 There are often joke hashtags you can use to jump into new conversations and add some personality to your profile.
 For example “ThursdayThought” and “DescribeYourselfIn5Words” are both trending today.
 No matter what your niche, these are fun ways to come up with new content and create a personal connection with your audience.

 So, when should I use hashtags?: Same as Instagram – always unless you already have tons of followers.
 At least one every single Tweet.
 Remember to work them in, only use relevant tweets, utilize them for events, and keep an eye on what’s trending.